zk0008/FYP-Backend/README.md

 #### Chunk Retrieval

 Chunk retrieval is implemented as a hybrid of both full text and vector similarity searches.
-The rankings from both searches are combined into a single ordered-list using reciprocal rank fusion.
+The rankings from both searches are combined into a single ordered list using reciprocal rank fusion.

 ![Chunk Retrieval Pipeline](./assets/chunk_retrieval_pipeline.png)